ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Go back to previous step
 ```

 You can navigate with the arrow keys to select the suitable setting.
-Let's assume
+Use
 `Low disk use / Low Throughput 1.5 mil gas/s` for this tutorial.

 The next question is about the airdrop: